 Expanding Functionality with Obsidian Plugins

 Obsidian's true value lies in its plugin ecosystem.
-Obsidian is an open-source project, with developers worldwide creating and publishing plugins.
+Obsidian plugin is an open-source project, with developers worldwide creating and publishing plugins.
 Today, I'll introduce the plugins I use.

 By the way, you can install plugins by clicking the gear button in the bottom left to open the following window, then going to "Community plugins" > "Browse" to search and install.